luyadev/luya/docs/guide/luya-guideline.md

 ### Wording

-This represents a guidline how words and proper nouns should been written in the documentation.
+This represents a guideline how words and proper nouns should been written in the documentation.

 + LUYA
 + Composer